haseeb-heaven/glucose-gpt/ENHANCED_CODERUNNER_SUMMARY.md

 ## 🎯 Integration Ready

-The enhanced CodeRunner is now ready for integration into the LibreApp glucose monitoring application.
+The enhanced CodeRunner is now ready for integration into the Glucose-GPT glucose monitoring application.
 It provides:

 1. **Automatic Code Detection**: No manual intervention needed
 2. **Multi-Format Support**: Handles all common data science outputs